 I use a simple optical mouse and prefer one without a scroll button which just gets in the way, but they are hard to find.
 A wireless mouse is just too heavy to push around.
 I have had to switch to my left hand, and need help to lift my fingers up onto the mouse.
 When the humidity is low or my hands are cold and stiff, a piece of tape helps hold my fingers on the mouse.
 Velcro tabs on the right and left buttons keep my fingers in place.

 I have found that the mouse cord hanging down will quickly pull the mouse sideways so the cord is tucked under the keyboard or taped to the desktop to hold it in place.

-***A newer alternative to Intellipointer is to try a gamers' mouse.
-These have settings to reduce the mouse throw.
+Mouse throw refers to distance you have to be able to move the mouse to get it to the sides and corners of the monitor screen.
+This can be a A gamer's mouse may help.
+They have settings to reduce the mouse throw.
 The correct terminology is to reduce the CPI (count per inch) that controls how far the cursor moves in response to mouse movement.
-Intellipointer worked so well for me, but recently it became just too hard to push the cursor to the corners and sides of the monitor.
-I bought a moderately priced SteelSeries Rival 300 gaming mouse.
-It solved the reaching problem entirely but has made it a little more difficult to hit a specific spot on the screen on the first try.
-That is well worth the small aiming adjustments in exchange for the struggle to move the cursor long distances. ***
+A moderately priced SteelSeries Rival 300 gaming mouse helped on my old XP computer.
+It solved the reaching problem entirely but made it a little more difficult to hit a specific spot on the screen on the first try.
+That is well worth the small aiming adjustments in exchange for the struggle to move the cursor long distances.

 Step Three: Ditch the Keyboard

 You don't need to be able to use a keyboard to use your computer, and you don't need to buy